Hey, just for the record, although my name shows above as Charles, I go by my middle name, Fred.

 I still like good old fashioned paper QSL cards, but everything is uploaded to LOTW.
 I also frequently upload to EQSL, and I'm AG, but don't yet actively puruse any of their awards.
 Being a long term ham, I still prefer the traditional ARRL awards.
 It's just part of who I am

 _ . . . _ _ . . . _

-But I've now caught the bug again, and starting to get active.
+But in late 2010, I caught the bug again..
 A temporary antenna went up in late December 2010, and I now have an OCF at 65 feet, which is working gangbusters.
-I've worked 200 countries and all 40 zones since getting back on the air in January 2011.
+I typically work over 200 countries and all 40 zones each year for the Marathon, even with my modest station.

 During my career, I've been involved in nearly all aspects of the hobby.
-Dxing (292 countries worked), contesting, ARES, president of the local radio club and repeater association, founder of TOPS (The Oregon Packet System), satellite communications, even a couple of experiments with TV.
+Dxing, contesting, ARES, president of the local radio club and repeater association, founder of TOPS (The Oregon Packet System), satellite communications, even a couple of experiments with TV.
 You name it, I've probably been involved.

 My daughter, Hollie, KA7SJP got her novice at the age of 6 and her tech at the age of 7.
 She was the inspiration for the Cindy Wall series of books on ham radio, and Cindy even used her call as the call of the main character, Kim.

 Once Hollie got her license, my wife, Kathie, decided she could't be shown up by a six year old, and she got her tech, and is N7JFD.
 Following that, my father in law, Budd, got his license and became KA7TOG - Tired Old Goat, we called him.
 We lost him in 1998, but ham radio became a big part of his life.
 Two years ago, my younger daughter got her Tech license (KG7ESG).